kdelemme/blogjs/README.md

 - [x] Delete Article
 - [x] Add tags to Article
 - [x] Create permalink manually for article
-- [ ] Create permaling automatically from the title
+- [ ] Create permalink automatically from the title
-- [ ] Add Authentication to the administration
+- [x] Add Authentication to the administration
 - [ ] Add snapshot for Google Crawling bot

 ## Installation